-Since I have to answer questions regarding safety in Greece often, I put together some thoughts and advise based on my own personal experience.
+Since I have to answer questions regarding safety in Greece often, I put together some thoughts and advice based on my own personal experience.
 Just like the other pages of this site which contain my own views, these are offered as a supplement to your government's and other expert agencies' advice.
 A traveler should seek advice from many sources before he/she can formulate an opinion regarding their own safety in Greece.

 This page contains general advice for every traveler.
 You will find advice related to the recent economic crisis here...